austrianredcross/stopp-corona-android/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 🚀 Anregungen
+name: 🚀 Feature Requests
-about: Feature requests und andere Anregungen.
+about: Feature requests and recommendations.
 ---

-Beschreibe kurz was wir verbessern können an der App.
+Describe roughly your feature request and why you think it's a good idea.